kisaacs/bpc-reading-group/README.md

 then reconvene to discuss points raised during those discussions.

-- Meeting Time: Fridays 1 PM Tucson Time
+- Meeting Time: TBD for Spring 20222
 - Meeting Place: Zoom

 Along with each discussion, we create a Jamboard for cataloguing ideas and